Last Updated on

 This is difficult for a traveler that plans from day-to-day.
 But Regina wisely brought her Hawaii driver’s license for proof!
 After straightening out confusions, we were off to the metro and the district of Dwarka, a serene residential sector in Delhi with clean town houses, apartment complexes with not a visible stain of poverty!

-Taking the Delhi Metro
+How to take the Delhi Metro

 Auto-rickshaw drivers are a hit or miss.
 They may ask several people along the way for directions or may decide NOT to pick you up if you’re not going to an area he doesn’t feel like.
 I had a rickshaw driver who took all of 15 minutes and several neighborhood inquiries to drive to a place which was 5 minutes away on the same street.